rchavarria/rchavarria.github.com/README.md

-# New Jekyll blog
+# R. Chavarría's blog

-Project to migrate the blog from Octopus to a simpler Jekyll theme/project
+Project to write a [blog] like a hacker

-This project is based on [Primer Jekyll theme]
+It's been migrated from Octopress to plain Jekyll, and it's using the [Primer Jekyll theme].

 # TODOs

 - [ ] Add notes from articles, videos, and so on that are for years in gmail
 - [ ] Categories for posts:
-    1. :heavy_check_mark: the post url should not include any category, just start with the date and title
+    1. the post url should not include any category, just start with the date and title :heavy_check_mark:
     2. how could I create a link to show all posts within a single category, this way, I could create links to a single category in the `archives.md` page
+- [ ] Improve header UI

 # DONEs